 INTRO: This process that's ostensibly very environmentally friendly, has this dirty side where the actual material itself can't be recycled because of the way that it's made.

 HOST: Welcome to Growing Impact.
-Today, we are talking with Christine Costello and Steve Chmely, and we are talking about their project “Life-cycle Analysis Design Framework for Sustainable Energy Infrastructure.”
+Today, we are talking with Christine Costello and Stephen Chmely, and we are talking about their project “Lifecycle Analysis Design Framework for Sustainable Energy Infrastructure.”
 Welcome you both to the podcast.

 Chris Costello (CC): Thanks, Kevin.
 Good to be here today.